-Gym memberships are expensive.
-That used to be my go-to excuse for not working out.
+Gym memberships can be expensive.
+This may be your go-to reason for not working out.

-The best part about YouTube yoga versus in-person classes (besides all the money you’ll save) is that you don’t have to plan around it – you can fit it into your schedule whenever there’s time.
+To begin your yoga journey, you may only need a towel and a laptop.
+Following Kino MacGregor on YouTube is free, and you don’t have to plan around it – you can fit it into your schedule whenever there’s time.

 Midnight yoga – why not?

 11. Play community sports.

 Some people can’t stand the thought of grinding out a workout at the gym.

 The improved health, weight loss, and myriad of benefits that come from working out aren’t enough on their own.
 They need strategy, camaraderie, and to feel like they’re part of something greater.
 If you are one of these people, there is a simple solution: team sports.

 Sports aren’t just for kids in high school.
 You might be surprised how easy it is to put together a group volleyball team and compete with other locals.
 Competing is a fun way to get some exercise while hanging out with friends.

 When people hear the word organic, their first question is often: “Isn’t that expensive!?”
 Indeed, it can be.
 Or, if you’re smart about it and use apps like Ibotta, it can be relatively inexpensive.